Caso Avícola Villalobos

 Case Background

-The Eighth Civil Court of First Instance dismissed the claim in its ruling of January 21, 2022, upholding the peremptory exception of lack of indispensable procedural prerequisites for the damages claim, and ordered the plaintiff to pay costs.
+The Eighth Civil Court of First Instance dismissed the claim in <doc id="gua-01044-2012-00229-2022-01-21-a" />, issued on January 21, 2022, sustaining the peremptory exception of lack of indispensable procedural prerequisites for the damages claim and ordering the plaintiff to pay costs.

 Cassation Arguments

 Accounting certification.
-A certification issued by certified public accountant Milton Daniel Max Moya on March 2, 2012, stating that expenses and provisions arising from Lisa, S.A.'s actions totaled Q2,673,294.05 as of December 31, 2011.
-The appellant argued this document proved that its corporate assets had been undermined and quantified the damages.
-It claimed the Court of Appeals, by omitting the document, deprived itself of applying the mandatory evidentiary weight (prueba tasada) under Article 186 of the Code of Civil and Commercial Procedure.
+A certification issued by certified public accountant Milton Daniel Max Moya on March 2, 2012, recording that expenses and provisions arising from Lisa, S.A.'s actions totaled Q2,673,294.05 as of December 31, 2011.
+The appellant argued the document proved that its corporate assets had been undermined and quantified the damages, and that omitting it deprived the court of applying the mandatory evidentiary weight (prueba tasada) of Article 186 of the same Code.

 Lisa, S.A. did not file a brief on the day of the hearing.